 A deep vein thrombosis is a blood clot in the arm or leg.
 While less serious, DVTs are more common and require medical attention to prevent the clot from breaking off and forming a pulmonary embolism.
 Look for the following symptoms to recognize a DVT:

-• Swelling in the spot of the blood clot or on the entire limb in which a dimple forms when you press on the swollen area
+- Swelling in the spot of the blood clot or on the entire limb, with a dimple forming when you press on the swollen area

 Pulmonary Embolism (PE)

 A pulmonary embolism is a blood clot in the lung.
-Most PEs start with a blood clot forming in a deep vein that breaks off and travels to your lung.
-PEs are more dangerous and urgent than a DVT, so being aware of the symptoms is essential.
-Common symptoms of a PE include the following:
+Most PEs start with a blood clot forming in a deep vein that breaks off and travels to the lung.
+PEs are more dangerous and urgent than DVTs, so being aware of the symptoms is essential.
+Common symptoms of a PE include:

 Diagnosis and Medical Care

-If you are experiencing any symptoms of a blood clot, you should seek medical attention immediately.
-Doctors can use a variety of tests to diagnose a blood clot, and emergency rooms are equipped to treat the clot.
+If you are experiencing any symptoms of a blood clot, seek medical attention immediately.
+Doctors can use various tests to diagnose a blood clot, and emergency rooms are equipped to treat the condition.

-Treatments can range from less invasive, such as compression stockings and anticoagulant medication (blood thinners), to more invasive, such as stents and catheter surgery.
+Treatments can range from less invasive methods, such as compression stockings and anticoagulant medication (blood thinners), to more invasive procedures, such as stents and catheter surgery.
 Treatment will vary depending on where the clot is and how likely it is to harm you.
 When blood clots are smaller, treatment will likely focus on preventing growth and breakage.
-At the same time, larger blood clots will likely focus on removing the clots before they cause damage to the heart and lungs.
+Larger blood clots will likely require removal to prevent damage to the heart and lungs.

 With a commitment to shorter wait times and affordable healthcare, Ally Medical Emergency Rooms are ready to care for you.
-Ally Medical operates seven freestanding emergency rooms in Texas with locations in Bastrop, South and Central Austin, Round Rock, Dripping Springs, Clear Lake, and Spring.
+Ally Medical operates eight freestanding emergency rooms in Texas with locations in Bastrop, South and Central Austin, Round Rock, Dripping Springs, Clear Lake, Spring, and Buda.
 No appointments are needed; patients may come in any time, day or night, with little to no wait.
 Each Ally Medical Emergency Room is prepared to treat major and minor medical emergencies, including blood clots, for children and adults of all ages in a safe, stress-free setting.
-If you need immediate medical attention, visit any Ally Medical Facility to experience our re-envisioned medical care.